AMDS123/amds123.github.io/_posts/2017-03-27-Where-to-put-the-Image-in-an-Image-Caption-Generator.md

 ---
 layout: post
-title: 'Where to put the Image in an Image Caption Generator'
+title: "Where to put the Image in an Image Caption Generator"
 date: 2017-03-27 15:13:49
 categories: arXiv_CV
 tags: arXiv_CV Image_Caption Caption RNN